District of Columbia Pay Transparency Compliance.

 "Pay scales will be provided to the District of Columbia employees upon written request to their HRBP.
 Requests will be processed within 30 business days."

-Capital Avenue Strategies maintains records of pay scales used in postings, as required for compliance audits under DC Wage Transparency Omnibus Amendment Act.
-Records are retained for the duration of the role plus three years.
+Capital Avenue Strategies maintains records of the pay ranges and healthcare-benefits disclosures used in its job postings, in case the DC Attorney General requests them.
+Records are retained for the duration of the role plus two years.

 Section 8.
 Pay Discussion Policy